jeluard/cljs-ol3js/README.md

 :dependencies [[cljs-ol3js "3.0.0-beta.5"]]
 ```

-Then use OPenLayers 3 in your ClojureScript code:
+Then use OpenLayers 3 in your ClojureScript code:

 ```clojure
 (ns my-ns